Active particles in tunable compressible environments: Abstract

 \section{Abstract}

 Active particles affect their environment as much as the environment affects their active motion.
 Here, we present an experimental system where both can be simultaneously adjusted \textit{in situ} using an external AC electric field.
 The environment consists in a two-dimensional bath of colloidal silica particles, whereas the active particles are gold-coated Janus spheres.
 As the electric field orthogonal to the planar layer increases, the former become stiffer and the latter become faster.
-The active motion evolves from a viscous-like to a viscoelastic-like behavior, with the reorientation frequency increasing with the particle speed.
-This effect culminates in the spontaneous chiralization of particle trajectories.
+The active trajectories exhibit enhanced rotational motion where the reorientation frequency increases with the particle speed, an effect that culminates in a chiral active motion.
 We demonstrate that self-sustained reorientations arise from local compressions and interaction asymmetries, revealing a general particle-level mechanism where changes in the mechanical properties of the environment reshape active trajectories.

 \keywords{active Brownian motion, microswimmers, active matter}